sferna10/Quiz_Challenge/README.md

 ## Usage

 The game/quiz begins with an initial screen explaining the rules of the quiz/game.
-When the player clicks the start button the quiz starts.
+When the player clicks the start button, the quiz starts.
 The user will be prompted with a question and four possible answers.
-Every time the player answers correctly a question, the remains the
+Every time the player answers a question incorrectly, they will penalized the score/time by 15 seconds.

 ## License